ccharon/netdrive/README.md

 ### Installation

-To install mtcp-netdrive, you will have to add it to your package.keywords file, as it is masked.
+To install mtcp-netdrive, you will have to add it to your package.keywords as it is masked.
 Or simply use:
 ```bash
 $ emerge --ask --autounmask mtcp-netdrive::netdrive
 ```